captainsvbot/TeslaChain-369/WHITEPAPER.md

 TeslaChain follows this model for LINK blocks.
 For AXIS blocks, the skip-chain structure creates an additional security incentive: including an invalid AXIS reference would invalidate the block, wasting the proof-of-work expenditure.

-Additionally, TeslaChain's SLASH penalty mechanism burns a portion of the block reward for violations, creating a direct economic cost for protocol non-compliance.

 ---